roadtocode4u/spaceship/docs/cpp-programming/28-introduction-to-oops/28-introduction-to-oops.md

 **Abstraction :**

-Abstraction displays only necessary information and hiding details information about how it is implemented.
+Abstraction displays only necessary things and hide details information about how it is implemented.

 <br />